 “Every shit gig I’ve ever played led me to this moment, so if you’re a songwriter and you’ve had a terrible show recently and your feeling down about it– book that next show because THIS is where it leads!”

-And followed it up with a PSA to support the local scene.
+And finally an announcement to support the local scene.
 Before Alex headlined the Forum and toured the world, there was, “The Old Bar.
 The Grace Darling.
 The Evelyn.
 The Gaso.
 The Curtin.
 The Worker’s Club,” she said.
 “Go out and see your locals artists.
 We live in such an amazing city for it, there’s nothing else like it in the world.”

 Alex Lahey is living proof that the Melbourne music scene is fertile ground for anyone to launch their career.
 Let’s cherish it, who knows what world class acts are still waiting in the green rooms of the The Evelyn?
 The Worker’s Club?
 The Gaso?